alfin1998/alfin1998/README.md

 ### Hi there 👋

+Hello!
+Welcome my profile.
+My name is Alfin, just a newbie programmer and love learning something new.

+🌱 Web Development i can use:
+- HTML
+- CSS
+- PHP and + Framework: Codeigniter and Laravel
+- Javascript and + Framework: React.js, Vue.js and Adonis.Js

+⚡ Game Development i use engine:
+- Unity
+- Buildbox
+- Gamemaker Studio 2 Dekstop
+- RPG Maker 2003 until MV

+🔭 Computer Vision(Image Processing and Video) i build using:
+- Visual Studio (C# and sometime using library EmguCV and Accord)
+- Python (OpenCV, Numpy, etc)
+- MATLAB

+Thanks for visit :D

 <!--
 **alfin1998/alfin1998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.